prerakmody/compressiveSensing/Installation.md

 ## NUMPY + MKL problems
-1. Sometimes importing scipy.sparse lets to some issues since we are using a conda-env.
+1. Sometimes importing scipy.sparse leads to some issues since we are using a conda-env.
-2. Simply uninstall (sometimes you have to try this twice as well), and then reinstall from the UCI website (http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy) -> God save this guy
+2. Simply uninstall (sometimes you have to try this twice as well),
+3. Then reinstall (numoy/scipt) from the UCI website (http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)
+4. You could also download cv2 from there